 Canada`s Barrick Gold Corp said on Friday it considered making an all-stock bid for U.S. rival Newmont Mining Corp, a deal that would create a monolith in the global gold sector and likely push smaller peers to start buying each other.

 Barrick, already the world`s largest gold miner, said its contemplated proposal did not offer any premium to Newmont`s shareholders and that no decision had been taken so far.

-Newmont`s shares closed Friday up 3 percent at $36.48 in New York trading.
-Barrick fell 2.4 percent to C$17.13 on the Toronto Stock Exchange.
+Newmont`s shares were up 2.4 percent at $36.27 on Friday afternoon in New York trading.
+Barrick`s stock fell 2.2 percent to C$17.16 on the Toronto Stock Exchange.